SystemsApproach/security/preface.rst

 Acknowledgements
 ----------------

+Thanks to all the people who provided feedback on our book at various stages in its development, particulary the following people:

-Brad Karp
+- Brad Karp
-Cecilia Testart
+- Cecilia Testart
-Motonori Shindo
+- Motonori Shindo
-Nick Feamster
+- Nick Feamster